motherhood is a journey…

-Pregnant women are not our only clients!
-We encourage women to visit us before pregnancy, as this provides another opportunity to get to know us.
+Pregnant people are not our only clients!
+We encourage people to visit us before pregnancy, as this provides another opportunity to get to know us.
 We offer health assessments, education, gynecological care, blood work, nutritional counseling, vitamin or herbal/holistic supplements and the establishment of a healthier pre-pregnancy lifestyle.

 We have many connections in the community and will gladly make referrals to other healthcare providers if necessary, including referrals for any medical or emotional issues which may be a factor during pregnancy or parenting.

 Pre-pregnancy visits provide opportunities for partners to discuss concerns about parenting and pregnancy.
 We also can begin keeping records of menstrual, contraceptive and sexual history, which help us establish a more complete understanding of each individual person.

 Prenatal checkups are vital to your care, so we schedule full hour-long appointments for each visit.
 Most visits are done in a half an hour, but sometimes the conversation continues through the whole hour.
 We are here to answer your questions and gain insight into your life and pregnancy, to provide you with the best possible care.